An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Nearly all cases of primary gout cases are idiopathic.
 This means that the cause of the hyperuricemia cannot be determined.
 Primary gout is most likely the result of a combination of genetic, hormonal, and dietary factors.
 Secondary gout is caused by medicines or by medical conditions other than a metabolic disorder.

-The following factors increase the risk of gout:
+The following factors increase the risk of developing gout:

 - Male gender